Sikhism in Afghanistan: 21st century

 By tradition, Sikhs cremate their dead, an act considered sacrilege in Islam.
 Cremation has become a major issue among Sikh Afghans, as traditional cremation grounds have been appropriated by Muslims, particularly in the Qalacha area of Kabul, which Sikhs and Hindus had used for over a century.
 In 2003 Sikhs complained to the Afghan government regarding the loss of cremation grounds, which had forced them to send a dead body to Pakistan to be cremated, following which the Minister of Hajj and Religious Affairs investigated the issue.
 Though the grounds were reported as returned to Sikh control in 2006, in 2007 local Muslims allegedly beat Sikhs attempting to cremate a community leader, and the funeral proceeded only with police protection.
 As of 2010, cremation in Kabul is still reported as being disapproved of by locals.

 Sikhs in Afghanistan continue to face problems, with the issue of the Sikh custom of cremation figuring prominently.

 In September 2013, Afghan President Hamid Karzai signed a legislative decree, reserving a seat in the National Assembly of Afghanistan for the Hindu and Sikh minority.
 However this decree was blocked by the parliament.
 The decree eventually came into force in September 2016 when it was approved by the cabinet of Karzai's successor, Ashraf Ghani.
 Narendra Singh Khalsa was elected to this seat at the subsequent general election.

 Following the deadly Jalalabad attack in June 2018, both Karzai and Ghani visited the Karte Parwan gurdwara to offer condolences.
 Ghani called the country's Sikh and Hindu minorities the "pride of the nation", and on another occasion that year called them an "integral part" of Afghanistan's history.

 The country is witnessing a severe decline in the community's population with the coming of Taliban back in power.
 Several members sought refuge to other countries and several others are still attempting to flee their home country.

 Diaspora

 The population ratio between Afghan Sikhs and Hindus is estimated to be 60:40, as both populations are frequently merged in historic and contemporary estimations.
 Combined with a wide range of population approximations in the absence of official census data, the Afghan Sikh population was estimated to be between 200,000 and 500,000 in the 1970s.

-In the ensuring decades, widespread emigration was common amongst religious minorities due to increased persecution by Taliban forces; by the 1990s, the Afghan Sikh population declined below 50,000.
+In the ensuing decades, widespread emigration was common amongst religious minorities due to increased persecution by Taliban forces; by the 1990s, the Afghan Sikh population declined below 50,000.
 As of 2013, they are around 800 families of which 300 families live in Kabul.
 Sikh leaders in Afghanistan claim that the total number of Sikhs is 3,000.
 Many Sikh families have chosen to emigrate to other countries including, India, North America, the European Union, the United Kingdom, Pakistan, Russia and other places.